immutable/zkevm-bridge-contracts/test/unit/README.md

 | `test_RevertIf_mapTokenCalledWithIMXAddress`  | Should revert if attempting to map IMX                                | No         |

 ### Deposits (L1 -> L2)
-Tests are related to the deposit operations of the bridge.
-This involves depositing tokens on the L1 contract to redeem corresponding tokens on L2.
+The tests relate to the deposit feature of the bridge.
+This operation involves depositing tokens on the L1 contract to mint corresponding tokens on L2.
-The behavior varies subtly depending on whether the deposited token is a standard ERC20 token, Wrapped IMX, Native ETH, or Wrapped ETH.
+The behavior varies slightly depending on whether the deposited token is a standard ERC20, Wrapped IMX, Native ETH, or Wrapped ETH.
+The tests described below are solely related to the portion of this flow related to the L1 bridge contract (i.e., `RootERC20Bridge.sol`), which involves processing a user's deposit request and dispatching a cross-chain message through an underlying bridge adapter.

 #### Standard ERC20 Tokens